TABLE OF CONTENTS

 What’s the connection to sex?
 Studies have shown that severe hot flashes can be negatively associated with sexual activity.
 Hot flashes can contribute to sexual problems in any number of ways:

 Hope for hot flashes.
 Although available treatments may not eliminate all hot flashes, they can offer enough symptom relief to make a big difference in many women’s quality of life and interest in sex.
 These treatments include lifestyle changes, nonprescription remedies, hormone therapy (with estrogen plus progestogen, or estrogen alone for women without a uterus), and nonhormonal prescription drugs.
-However, only hormone therapy has received government approval in North America for treating hot flashes.
+However, only hormone therapy and Brisdelle, an antidepressant, have received government approval in North America for treating hot flashes.
 Because of risks of hormone therapy, its use should be limited to the shortest duration consistent with an individual woman’s treatment goals and benefits.
 For more on weighing the benefits and risks of hormone therapy, see “Hormone Therapy: The Benefits & Risks” on The North American Menopause Society website.

 If you are having difficulty finding a healthcare provider who is especially interested in managing hot flashes and other menopause-related symptoms, look for the initials “NCMP” after the provider’s name and degree.
 The NCMP credential means a provider has earned the NAMS Certified Menopause Practitioner certification, which demonstrates that he or she has passed a rigorous exam in menopause-specific practice.
 The NAMS website includes a geographic directory of all NCMP-certified providers in North America.